Georgian sea blockade of Abkhazia

 The Georgian sea blockade of Abkhazia has been in force since 2004, when it was ordered to be imposed by Georgian president Mikheil Saakashvili.
 As a response to the 2008 South Ossetia war, Georgia moved to intensify Abkhazia and South Ossetia's isolation, declaring both entities as Russian-occupied territories outlawing economic activity in the regions without Tbilisi's permission.
 Several cargo ships in Georgian waters have been detained by the Georgian coast guard in 2009 on the grounds of violating of Georgia's law on occupied territories, which bans economic activities in breakaway Abkhazia and South Ossetia without Georgia's consent.

 Georgian naval raids

-Twenty-three cargo ships have been detained in the Black Sea by the Georgian Navy in 2009.
+Twenty-three cargo ships were detained in the Black Sea by the Georgian Navy in 2009.
 Abkhaz authorities have called the Georgian actions "piracy."
 In mid-August, Georgia seized a Turkish tanker delivering gasoline and diesel to Abkhazia.
 The ship was taken into Georgian government ownership, and may later be auctioned by the Georgian ministry of finance.
 A Georgian court sentenced the captain of the ship to 24 years in prison for smuggling and violating the ban on unauthorized economic activity with Abkhazia.